Last Updated on February 24, 2022

 Other Travel Safety Essentials, Considerations, & Tips:

-I personally have never used travel insurance, but it can be a way to protect your trip bookings and belongings if you feel it’s worth to invest in based on your trip.
+I personally have never used travel insurance, but it can be a way to protect your trip bookings and belongings if you feel it’s worth investing in based on your trip.

 Sign up for the Smart Traveler Enrollment Program (STEP)